Experience Spring in Stratford!

 Explore the Nature & Recreation around Stratford

-Stratford’s riverside location provides a great number of places to explore nature, wild scenery, trails, or the waters.
-While known as an arts town, Stratford in spring is a beautiful place for recreation of all kinds including hiking, wildlife viewing and birding, paddling, or cycling.
+Stratford’s riverside location offers numerous places to explore nature, wild scenery, trails, or the waters.
+While known as an arts town, Stratford is a beautiful place for recreation of all kinds in spring, including hiking, wildlife viewing and birding, paddling, or cycling.

 Plus, these cooler spring days, as compared to outdoor fun on a summer day, are a little more enjoyable without the intense heat.

-- Embark on an adventure down the Avon River starting in April.
-You can choose between a guided tour or renting a pedal boat or kayak.
-The Boathouse Riverside Patio offers delightful refreshments and you can refresh post journey.
+- Embark on an adventure down the Avon River starting in May.
+You can choose between a guided tour or renting a pedal boat, or kayak.
+The Boathouse Riverside Patio offers delightful refreshments, perfect for a post-journey break.

-- Whether you’d rather spectate, or get involved, the city’s Light up the Night Kayaking Event is worth a visit.
+- Whether you’d rather spectate or get involved, the city’s Light up the Night Kayaking Event is worth a visit.
 Each month, kayakers are given a theme to follow when it comes to lighting up their boats.
 And then the boats gather for a group paddle.
-These begin on May 18, 2024, and include a full-moon paddle for June.
+These begin in May.

-- The Wildwood Conservation Area is an outdoor person’s spring paradise with tons of places to hike, paddle, birdwatch, bike, boat, and more.
-And, it is only a 15-minute drive south of Stratford!
+- The Wildwood Conservation Area is an outdoor person’s spring paradise with tons of places to hike, paddle, birdwatch, bike, and more.
+And it is only a 15-minute drive south of Stratford!

 Guided & Self-Guided Stratford Tours

-Stratford is an easy to navigate city, with a central downtown area.
-Self-guided touring of the city may require a little pre-planning with maps, but is easy enough to take on, with great sights to see, most of which are included in this list.
-Plus, these pre-planned or guided tours make the sight-seeing a little more tailored to unique parts of Stratford.
+Stratford is an easy-to-navigate city with a central downtown area.
+Self-guided touring of the city may require a little pre-planning with maps, but it is easy enough to take on, with great sights to see, most of which are included in this list.
+Plus, these pre-planned or guided tours make the sightseeing a little more tailored to the unique parts of Stratford.

-- Junction 56 Distillery host Guided Distillery Tasting Tours by request, as well as scheduled cocktail classes, workshops, and other events.
+- Junction 56 Distillery hosts Guided Distillery Tasting Tours by request, as well as scheduled cocktail classes, workshops, and other events.
 The distillery creates whiskey, gin, and vodka.

 - Explore the tastiest self-guided tour in Stratford by following the city’s Chocolate Trail.
 Stratford is home to an exceptional number of bakeries and chocolatiers.
 A large number of these locations are clustered near the corner of Huron and Ontario Street.